Paramount Skydance: Background

 Through an assortment of corporate mergers, splits, and partnerships, Paramount Pictures, CBS, Viacom, and Skydance Media shared a long history prior to the 2025 merger joining the entities as Paramount Skydance.

 1912–1986

 Paramount Pictures was founded in 1912 as the Famous Players Film Company.
-CBS was founded in 1927, and Paramount Pictures held a 49% ownership stake in from 1929 to 1932.
+CBS was founded in 1927, which Paramount Pictures held a 49% ownership stake in from 1929 to 1932.

 In 1952, CBS formed CBS Television Film Sales, a division which handled broadcast syndication rights for CBS's library of network-owned television series.
 This division was renamed CBS Films in 1958 and again renamed CBS Enterprises Inc. on December 1, 1967.
 It was renamed Viacom (an acronym of Video and Audio Communications) in 1970.
-In 1971, this syndication division was spun off amid new FCC rules forbidding television networks from owning syndication companies (these rules were eventually abolished completely in 1993).
+In 1971, this syndication division was spun off amid new FCC rules forbidding television networks from owning syndication companies.
+These rules were eventually abolished completely in 1993.

 Meanwhile, Paramount Pictures was acquired by Gulf and Western Industries in 1966, which then re-branded itself as Paramount Communications in 1989.